The Reduce Reuse Recycle Symbol

 Origin Story

-WOLVERINE HAS ONE, AND SO DOES THE RECYCLING SYMBOL
+HE HAS ONE, AND SO DOES THE RECYCLING SYMBOL

 Who doesn’t like a good origin story?
 Wolverine has one, and so does the Reduce Reuse Recycle Symbol, which dates back to the early 70s.
 A senior at the University of Southern California, Gary Anderson submitted a design for a contest sponsored by the Container Corporation of America.
 The purpose?
 To create a symbol, easy on the eyes and universally understood, that would encourage recycling.